 Together We Are Stronger

 In January 2011, Broadmead Care amalgamated with the Nigel Services for Adults with Disabilities Society following a two-year management agreement with the society.
 The consolidation allowed the integration of some administrative, clinical and support services.
-The resulting cost savings are used for improving services for residents at both the Veterans Memorial Lodge at Broadmead and at the Nigel Program.
+The resulting cost savings are used for improving services for residents at both the Veterans Memorial Lodge and at the Nigel Program.